atlassian/smith/docs/design/managing-resources.md

 ## Defined but not implemented

-### smith.a.c/TprReadyWhenExistsKind=`<Kind>`, smith.a.c/TprReadyWhenExistsVersion=`<GroupVersion>`
+### smith.a.c/CrReadyWhenExistsKind=`<Kind>`, smith.a.c/CrReadyWhenExistsVersion=`<GroupVersion>`

-Applied to a TPR `T` to indicate that an instance of it `Tinst` is considered `READY` when a resource of Kind=`<Kind>` `K` exists in the same namespace and that resource has an [Owner Reference](https://kubernetes.io/docs/api-reference/v1.5/#ownerreference-v1) pointing to `Tinst`.
+Applied to a CRD `T` to indicate that an instance of it `Tinst` is considered `READY` when a resource of Kind=`<Kind>` `K` exists in the same namespace and that resource has an [Owner Reference](https://kubernetes.io/docs/api-reference/v1.5/#ownerreference-v1) pointing to `Tinst`.

-Example of a TPR `T`:
+Example of a CRD `T`:

 ```
-apiVersion: extensions/v1beta1
+apiVersion: apiextensions.k8s.io/v1beta1
-description: Smith example Resource Claim
-kind: ThirdPartyResource
+kind: CustomResourceDefinition
 metadata:
-  name: resource-claim.smith.atlassian.com
+  name: resource-claims.smith.atlassian.com
   annotations:
-    smith.atlassian.com/TprReadyWhenExistsKind: ResourceBinding
+    smith.atlassian.com/CrReadyWhenExistsKind: ResourceBinding
-    smith.atlassian.com/TprReadyWhenExistsVersion: smith.atlassian.com/v1
+    smith.atlassian.com/CrReadyWhenExistsVersion: smith.atlassian.com/v1
-versions:
+spec:
+  group: smith.atlassian.com
-- name: v1
+  version: v1
+  names:
+    kind: ResourceClaim
+    plural: resourceclaims
+    singular: resourceclaim
 ```

-Example of a TPR instance `Tinst`:
+Example of a CR `Tinst`:

 ```
 apiVersion: smith.atlassian.com/v1